WICG/view-transitions/cross-doc-explainer.md

 Note that this event is different from [`pageshow`](https://html.spec.whatwg.org/#event-pageshow) as in the newly initialized document `pageshow` is only fired once the document is fully loaded.

-A potential alternative would be to expose it via `document.activeViewTransition`.
-This would be available only before the document gets render-unblocked for the first time.
+A potential alternative would be to expose it via `document.activeViewTransition` or `document.pendingViewTransition`.
+This would be available only before the document gets render-unblocked for the first time or at reactivation.
+Currently not proposing this, as developers would have to remember to query for this both at initialization and reactivation, which could become a footgun.

 Note: skipping a transition on `pagehide` is guaranteed to happen before the new document is activated.